SachinSaj/Paper_Publication---Tuberculosis_Classification_using_Pre-trained_Deep_Learning_Model/README.md

 ### Paper to Cite

 - This paper is presented in this conference on Feb 2020 " The International Conference on Automation, Signal Processing, Instrumentation and Control (i'CASIC 2020) ".
+- Publisher - Springer (Germany Based)
-This paper is yet to be published online.
+- This paper is yet to be published online.

 #### If any ideas from this project is been used, kindly let me know and do cite our paper.